 General Principles to Keep in Mind

 Selecting four or five courses from among Yale’s many offerings for your first term can be at once exhilarating and overwhelming.
-Below is a list of points and some questions you may want to keep in mind as you consider your selection of courses.
+Below is a list of points and some questions you may want to keep in mind as you consider your course selection.

 - Reflect on the courses that you particularly enjoyed in high school.
 Why did you like them?
 Was it the subject matter, the method of inquiry, or the nature of the assignments?
-Your answers might guide your course selection in freshman year and beyond.
+Your answers might guide your course selection in your first year and beyond.